NadeemJazmawe/gcloud-helloworld/README.md

 ## 1. Docker Image:
-To create python service that print "hello world" , i have used flask library , building a basic web App that return "hello world".
+To create python service that print "hello world!" , i have used flask library , building a basic web App that return "hello world".

 ```
 from flask import Flask